• Skip to primary navigation

 How can I tell if pomegranate has gone bad?

-When pomegranate goes off the seeds lose their reddish-pink colour and begin to turn brown.
+When pomegranate goes off the seeds lose their reddish-pink color and begin to turn brown.
 The seeds from a whole pomegranate should last about a week in the fridge but the pre-packaged seeds will often only keep for 2-3 days.

 Other easy and healthy salad recipes

-• Spinach & Chickpea Salad
+• Spinach and Chickpea Salad

-• Author: Helen
+Author: Helen

 A simple, healthy and delicious black lentil salad with soft and earthy beluga lentils, honey roast carrots, pomegranate and crumbled feta.